egoist/vue-router-prefetch/README.md

 ## Features

-- Prefetch links that are only visible in viewport.
+- Prefetch links when they are visible in viewport.
 - You don't need to change your code base to make it work.
 - Tiny-size.